evolutional/flatbuffers-net/README.md

 * `FlatBuffers-net.csproj` - the main FlatBuffers-net code
 * `FlatBuffers-net.Tests.csproj` - an MS Test project containing the unit & integration tests

 This project has only been built in Visual Studio 2013/2015 on Windows x64.
-No other platforms (eg: Mono/Unity/Xamarin) have been verified.
+No other platforms (eg: Mono/Unity/Xamarin) have been verified, although the travis CI build will build under Mono on Linux.

 # Testing